shopware/shopware/src/Docs/Resources/current/2-internals/1-core/20-internationalization.md

 Translations in Shopware 6 are supported by two subsystems all correlating to the same basic rules:

 Snippets
- : Snippets are dynamic translation texts that can be managed through the Management-API
+ : Snippets are dynamic translation texts that can be managed through the Admin API

 [Data Abstraction Layer](./20-data-abstraction-layer/__categoryInfo.md)
  : All customer facing data is by default translatable follow the link to see how.